-This article outlines the basic how-to of getting QRadar set up and running so that it is able to pull the logs from your S3 bucket and consume them.
+This article will outline the how to get QRadar set up and running so that it is able to pull the logs from your S3 bucket and consume them.
 There are two main stages, one is to configure your AWS S3 Security Credentials to allow QRadar access to the logs, and the second is to configure QRadar itself to point at your bucket.

-Note: The information discussed in this article is current as of this writing—February 2016.
+Note: This integration has been tested with both customer managed S3 buckets and Cisco managed S3 buckets.
+The information discussed in this article is current as of this writing - October 2019.
 It may change based on the way QRadar and AWS Services interface.
 Support for QRadar must come from IBM, as Cisco is unable to directly support third-party hardware or software.
 For any issues connecting your Umbrella dashboard to your S3 bucket, we can provide support.
-Much of the information found below can also be found on the IBM website: http://www-01.ibm.com/support/docview.wss?uid=swg21974881
+Much of the information found below can also be found on the IBM website:

-This document is a 'living' document; if you have feedback or have found tricks or hints that could help other customers, please reach out directly: firstname.lastname@example.org to let us know.
+This document is a 'living' document; if you have feedback or have found tricks or hints that could help other customers, please reach out to support.

 Cisco Umbrella requirements